 Tony Orlando And Dawn occasionally reunite for television and benefit performances.
 In 2009 Joyce Vincent Wilson joined Scherrie Payne and Lynda Laurence in Former Ladies of The Supremes to tour and perform all over the world.
 Tony, who had hosted the New York City portions of the MDA Labor Day Telethon since the 1980s, resigned in 2011 in response to Jerry Lewis' firing from the Muscular Dystrophy Association.

-Tony Orlando still lives in Branson, Missouri and had a busy touring schedule across the United States in 2013.
+Tony Orlando still lives in Branson, Missouri and had a busy touring schedule across the United States in 2013 and 2014.

 Thanks to Elaine Orlando and Dawn Farrell for their help with the accuracy of this bio.